NKjoep/nkjoep.github.io/_src/src/posts/2014-04-05-Start-with-Jekyll-and-Github.md

 ### jekyll

 Then move forward to jekyll.
-The just created repo supports some special files: whenever you push some special **markdown** automatically they are translated to .html and are available as a static website.
+The just created repository supports some special files: whenever you push some special **markdown** automatically they are translated to .html and are available as a static website.
 Cool right?

 In order to preview your blog locally you need to install jekyll in your machine.
 It's python based so make sure you have: